 - Pretty Pasta Pendants (on Pysselbolaget)

 - Spaghetti Tower Marshmallow Challenge (on Tinkerlab)

-BONUS :: Everyone who joins us in the challenge will be entered in an amazing Rockin’ Art Moms Gift Basket giveaway.
+Everyone who joins us in the Macaroni Challenge will be entered in an amazing Rockin’ Art Moms Gift Basket giveaway.
 The winner will be selected at random from the entries and announced on Instagram and the Rockin’ Art for Kids Facebook page on Sunday May 10th, 2015.

 The Artful Parent and The Artful Year from The Artful Parent // Playful from Mer Mag // Tinkerlab from Tinkerlab //150 Screen Free Activities for Kids from Fun at Home with Kids // Happy Handmade (ebook) from MollyMoo